 Dates June 10th, 2023, This class is now full.
 Ask to be put on the cancellation list Time 9.30 to 3.30 Using the Stake and Strand and Twining Techniques, each student will make a functional basket out of Rattan with a handle.
 Class time is 10-4 and location is my studio near Chesterville On.
-Cost is 60.00 for the Berry Basket and 75.00 for the Market Basket which is larger.
+Cost is 90.00 for the Berry Basket and 100.00 for the Market Basket which is larger.
 All materials will be provided.

 “I really enjoyed weaving at your house, and just being around you and John was a pleasure.
 I would go again for another workshop.
 I did more in one weekend than I would have thought possible.
 Thanks for making it feel so easy.
 You have helped me build my confidence, exactly what I need.”
 Marie-Reine